I’m not even sure how to start my thoughts on this rule.

 A soft belly, laugh lines, creaky knees, droopy chins, grey hair… all perfect because they are a part of the vulnerability of who we are.

 Self-care of me, reflects the type of me I want to be.
 But, as I age, my body changes with it.
 Naturally developing lines, flaws and imperfections happen, even with the best of self-care.
 Acceptance of this isn’t always easy.
 But, age tends to lend a more accepting hand.

-Unless I fight it – and I do not want to be one of those women who desperately try to hold on to their youth with plastic surgery, and dressing as if they’re still 30, in their 60’s.
+I certainly do not want to be one of those women who desperately tries to hold on to their youth with plastic surgery, and dressing as if they’re still 30, in their 60’s.
 I will always have a youthful, playful heart – but I want to grow old gracefully – with class.

 I can’t say I will always look at my soft belly, and sagging skin under my chin with love – but this is my body.
 Rejecting my body means I am rejecting myself.
 The harder I push for a perfect body because I reject it, only reflects my harsh, critical outlook on myself – and I will drive myself into the ground.